Axion Clouds around Neutron Stars: Conclusions

-The existence of axion clouds opens up a number of new phenomenological probes for axions in the mass range $10^{-9} \, {\rm eV} \, \lesssim \, m_a \, \lesssim \, 10^{-4}$ eV, all with strong discovery potential, motivating further investigation into the behavior of dense axion clouds around neutron stars.
+The existence of axion clouds establishes a number of new phenomenological probes for axions in the mass range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, \rm eV$, all with strong discovery potential, motivating further investigation into these environments.
+A full understanding will require complementary efforts from multiple branches of physics, including particle (astro)physics, plasma physics, and observational radio astronomy.
+This work thereby opens up a novel, cross-disciplinary field, with the capability of confirming, or constraining, the existence of one of the best-motivated candidates for new fundamental physics.